In this post, you will learn everything you need to know about Nilaveli Beach in 2024.

 Its remote paradise-looking surroundings make it pretty easy to understand why!

-It’s a perfect place to visit for an early morning walk, enjoy sunrises and sunsets, or peacefully swim and get tanned. πŸ˜Žβ›±
+It’s a perfect place to visit for an early morning walk, enjoy sunrises and sunsets, or peacefully swim and get that beautiful tan.

-NB: the ocean is usually calm, making it safe for swimming, however at times it can get rougher.
-On those days you might prefer chilling at the pool or -if you are brave enough, have fun playing on the waves πŸ˜‚ (I loved those days as much!).
+On those days you might prefer chilling at the pool or -if you are brave enough, have fun playing on the waves (we loved those days as much!).

 The water here is pristine, and you can go quite far in the water without necessarily swimming as the beach gradually slopes down into the water.